Alaska Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Alaska.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Alaska.

 TL;DR

 Alaska does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Anchorage, AK / Juneau, AK / Ketchikan, AK.
 Alaska runs three RECs (Anchorage, Juneau, Ketchikan), so candidates rarely travel far.
 Most professional captains hold Master 100 GT with Towing or Sailing endorsements, given the size of charter sportfish and lodge tender operations.

 - Master 50 GT — mid-tier inspected-vessel master — typical for charter sport-fish operations under 50 gross tons.